minnojs/minno-quest/docs/basics/inheritance.md

 Selects a random element without repeating the same element until we've gone through the whole set
 * `{set: 'setName', type:'exRandom'}`

+#### equalDistribution
+Randomly selects elements from the set, keeping the number of appearances of each element equal within each cycle of n calls.
+For example, if you have a set of 8 elements, and you want 40 repetitions of the set where each element appears exactly 5 times you can use the following code:

+* `{set: 'setName', type:'equalDistribution', n:5*8}`

 #### sequential:
 Selects the elements by the order they were inserted into the set
 * `{set: 'setName', type:'sequential'}`